Waste Tire Collection Program

-The Waste Tire Amnesty Program, established in 1998, is part of the Energy and Environment Cabinet’s (EEC) ongoing effort to rid Kentucky’s landscape of waste tires.
+The Waste Tire Collection Program, established in 1998, is part of the Energy and Environment Cabinet’s (EEC) ongoing effort to rid Kentucky’s landscape of waste tires.

-The program is supported by the Waste Tire Trust Fund established by the Kentucky General Assembly in 1998.
-The legislation requires tire retailers to collect a $1 fee on all new replacement motor vehicle tires sold.
+The program is supported by the Waste Tire Trust Fund, which is funded when tire retailers collect a $1 fee on all new replacement motor vehicle tires sold.
 Retailers may retain five cents to offset administrative costs, but the balance is required to go in the Waste Tire Trust Fund, which is dedicated to managing scrap tires and developing sustainable markets for recycled tire products.

 To date, tire amnesty is responsible for the proper disposal of more than 19 million waste tires.
 The state has also developed an important end-use market with Owensboro Municipal Utilities to burn waste tires as fuel in its operation.